- Only users with ‘Owner’ or ‘Builder’ status are able to activate Auto Translate features.

 - Ensure you are logged in to your Zencity Engage account

-- Select the project you want to use auto translate on.
-Then select the Engagement you would like to use Auto Translate on.
+- Select the project you want to use Auto Translate on.
+Then, from within the 'Engagements' tab of the project, select the Engagement you would like to use Auto Translate on.

 Note: The languages available here are dependent on what you selected for the Multilingual feature on your Project Overview.
 You can turn off a language option for an engagement on an individual basis.